Henrywang621/DL-based-MI-EEG-models/README.md

-# An in-depth survey on deep learning-based MI EEG Classification
+# An in-depth survey on deep learning (DL)-based motor imagery (MI) EEG Classification

-This project aims to investigate the existing deep learning-based MI EEG decoding models, including representative network architectures, input formulations, public datasets, commonly-used metrics, performance evaluation of the representative models and the analysis of the models.
+This code repository collects the available source code of the representative DL-based methods for classifying MI-EEG signals and runs a leaderboard table to fairly compare these methods.
 I will update this repository regularly.

 ## Representive Methods with Source Code